suryamodulus/strapi-customize-admin/README.md

 ### Strapi-Customize-Admin
-#### This library allows to customize and white label Strapi Admin panel
+#### This library allows you to customize and white label Strapi Admin panel

 ##### Installation
 ```